Gary Card (artist)

-Gary Card is a British artist and set designer.
+Gary Card (born 1981) is a British artist and set designer.

 Career

 Early commercial work

 Card graduated from Central Saint Martins in 2001 in Theatrical Design and initially worked as a graphic designer.
 His first major commission was a series of mask-like covers for the 2006 Penguin re-print of Franz Kafka's novels.

 Set design

 Early set design opportunities came via stylist Nicola Formichetti, for whom Card produced latex "bone masks" and other sculptural props later featured in Lady Gaga's The Monster Ball Tour (2009–11).
 In 2011 he conceived the plywood-tunnel interior for concept store LN-CC in Dalston, an "enchanted-forest" retail space shortlisted for the Design Museum's Designs of the Year award (2012) and redesigned by Card in 2024.

 Card has designed runway and campaign environments for fashion houses including Louis Vuitton, Comme des Garçons and Gucci.
 His production design for Jean Paul Gaultier's "Divine" fragrance film received a 2024 D&AD Wood Pencil for Fashion Film (Production Design).